SeanCSU212/cs457_proj/SOW.md

 ## Project Title:
 3 Player Tic-Tac-Toe

-## Team:
+## Team: Bandwidth and Boujee
   * Jared Traub
   * Sean Cobb
   * Seth Harling

 ## Project Objective:
   Within this project our team is going to build a terminal based 3 player tic-tac-toe style game, incorporating the use of sockets to allow for cross-network multiplayer interaction.

 ## Scope:
 ### Inclusions:
 [List the specific tasks, features, or components that will be included in the project.]
+  * Multiplayer usability
+  * Turn based gameplay
+  * Clear terminal-based messages outlining rules and in-game developments

 ### Exclusions:
-[List any tasks, features, or components that will not be included in the project.]
+  - Symbol customization
 ### Deliverables:
 [List the expected outputs or deliverables from the project, such as a working Python script, documentation, or presentations.]